kajal1801/kajal1801/README.md

        open-source contributions.
 - 💬 Ask me about :
        Competitive Programming,
-       UI/UX Designing,
-       Data Structures and Algorithms and
+       Data Structures & Algorithms and
        HTML or CSS

 - 😄 Pronouns: